 Although Edge 1040 has a few buttons, those are for specific functionalities and can’t be used for browsing menus, for example.

 The overall user experience between these bike computers differs a lot.
 Karoo 2 runs on Android, making it almost smartphone-like.
+Its display is more responsive, and browsing menus or maps is faster.
+I also find the user interface more intuitive.

 Edge 1040 also has an excellent display, but the user interface is not as user-friendly.
 This is mainly because Edge 1040 offers more features.

 I tried both displays when wet and with full-finger gloves.
 Karoo 2 freaks out when wet.
-The Edge 1040 is more reliable in wet conditions.
+The Edge 1040 is much more reliable in wet conditions.
 Watch the following videos.

 However, both bike computers reacted fine* with gloves (unfortunately, I didn’t take a video of using 1040 with gloves).